synshop/rtfm/docs/admins/proxmox.md

 15. Click `Next`
 16. On the final `Confirm` screen choose `Start after created` and click `Finish`
 17. After the container is created choose it from the list on the right, click on `Options` and double click `Start at boot` to be checked
+18. Go to "Datacenter" on the left navigation, click "Backup" in the main pannel, double click the one listed backup job - add your new container to be backed up nightly

 ## Creating a new VM